 April M. Schueths, PhD, LCSW is associate professor at Georgia Southern University.
 She received a Ph.D. in sociology from the University of Nebraska-Lincoln and a Master's of Social Work (MSW) from the University of Nebraska-Omaha.
 Within the broad area of social inequality her research focuses on the intersection of race with family, education, and health.
 Much of her work focuses on couples and families where she explores the contrast between public perceptions and private realities.
 She is coeditor of Living Together, Living Apart: Mixed-Status Families and US Immigration Policy (2015).
 She has peer-reviewed articles published in Ethnic and Racial Studies, Latino Studies, Journal of Sociology and Social Welfare, International Journal of Qualitative Studies in Education, Journal of Social Issues, Sociological Spectrum, Teaching in Higher Education, and American Sociologist.

 April is a Licensed Psychotherapist (LCSW) with extensive clinical experience working with children, adolescents, and adults dealing with depression, anxiety, and traumatic stress.
 She also has a private therapy practice in Statesboro, Georgia.
-Click here or go to the Youth, Adolescent, and Adult Therapy tab, if you'd like to schedule an appointment with April.
+Click here or go to the Mental Health Therapy Services tab, if you'd like to schedule an appointment with April.